nilsteampassnet/teampass_doc/docs/manage/manage-groups.md

 About the form:

 * The label is the name of the Group.
-* The `Required complexity` corresponds to the minimum password complexity level that a User password (that belong to this Group) needs to fulfil.
+* The `Required complexity` corresponds to the minimum password complexity level that a User password (that belong to this Group) needs to fulfill.

 The new Group is now added to the list.